-Sure, when one thinks of classic New York hotels, old icons like the Plaza and the Pierre come to mind.
-But the Mandarin Oriental is a New York icon of a different ilk.
-Built in December 2003, the 244-room hotel towers 54 stories above Central Park on the Upper West Side.
+Sure, when one thinks of classic New York hotels, icons like The Plaza and The Pierre, A Taj Hotel, New York come to mind.
+But the Mandarin Oriental is a New York icon of a different sort.
+Built in December 2003, the Asian-inspired hotel towers 54 stories above Central Park and Columbus Circle.
 With a prime location, great views, and one of the best spas in the city, it's a strong contender in the category of modern classic.
 Among the city's most luxurious hotels, older isn't always wiser.

 Across Columbus Circle from Central Park, half a block from a major transportation hub, and very close to some of the city's top fine-dining options.